 From time to time your Personal Data will be shared with:

-• Companies within our Group including Pure Property Finance Limited, Pure Buy to Let Limited, Pure Wealth Management Limited and Pure Structured Finance Limited.
+• Companies within our Group including Pure Commercial Finance Limited, Pure Buy to Let Limited, Pure Wealth Management Limited and Pure Structured Finance Limited.

 • Mortgage lenders, Finance lenders, Investment providers and insurance providers.